Translated points for contactomorphisms of prequantization spaces over monotone symplectic toric manifolds: Preliminaries

 If moreover $F$ is invariant under the action of a compact Lie group $G$ on $X$, the isotopy can be made $G$-equivariant. \end{propsubsec}

-\begin{remarksubsec} \normalfont In the sequel $\Gamma$ will be a \textit{stratified} manifold.
+\begin{remarksubsec} \normalfont In the sequel $\Lambda$ and $\Gamma$ will be a \textit{stratified} manifolds.
 In this setting, one must improve the notion of transversality: $\Gamma$ is transversal to $L$ if each of its strata is.
-Then the results above remain valid (we refer to \cite{goresky1988stratified} for a detailed treatment of stratified Morse theory). \end{remarksubsec}
+The results above remain valid when replacing manifolds by stratified manifolds, for this adapted notion of transversality (we refer to \cite{GM88} for a detailed treatment of stratified Morse theory). \end{remarksubsec}